cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Most of the messages are defined in the `common.proto` file. `ObservationSet` is defined in `environment.proto`.

+### Common Values

+Some values (and their standardized names) are recurrent throughout the gRPC API.

+- tick_id: (uint64) The monotonic time, in number of steps, since the start of the trial.
+As an ID, it represents a discrete step in the processing of the trial.
+A step starts with observations representing a specific point in time, that are followed by actions, rewards and messages in relation to these observations.
+The first tick ID is 0.
+- timestamp: (fixed64) The wall-clock time in nanoseconds since 00:00:00UTC January 1, 1970 (Unix Epoch time).

 ### `VersionRequest`

 Empty message to serve as the request for the `Version` procedure (present in all gRPC services defined in the Cogment API).